Person driving a commercial vehicle.

 Hired and non-owned auto insurance (HNOA) provides liability protection for personal, rented, and leased vehicles that a company or freelancer uses for business purposes.

-Does your tech company need hired and non-owned auto insurance?
+Why do you need hired and non-owned auto insurance?

-State laws require commercial auto insurance for business-owned vehicles – but small tech companies often rely on vehicles they don't own.
+State laws require commercial auto insurance for business-owned vehicles – but small companies often rely on vehicles they don't own.
 If your business uses personal, rented, or leased vehicles, hired and non-owned auto insurance (HNOA) can help.

 HNOA protects against lawsuits from accidents involving personal, rented, and leased vehicles used for work purposes.